Tour the Architectural Renderings

 Our current ODU Monarch Physical Therapy Clinic is dedicated to providing the Hampton Roads community with a unique rehabilitation experience that draws on faculty expertise and research.
 Since its opening in 2014, over 2,300 new patients have been seen at over 35,000 appointments.
 In 2020, during a time of great need in our community, 300 new patients have been seen at over 5,800 appointments.

-Imagine seeing your name or a loved one's name on one of our classrooms, a state-of-the-art research lab, dental hygiene cubicle or physical therapy treatment room.
-Your gift will allow us to provide exceptional learning experiences and cutting-edge research for our students and clinic care for our community members.
+Your gift will allow us to provide exceptional learning experiences and cutting-edge research for our students, as well as clinic care for our community members.

-Please contact Manisha Sharma for information on how you can get involved in the transformative project for the College of Health Sciences.
-Explore opportunities to name a space in the new Health Sciences building and further advance our mission by visiting our naming opportunities page.
-View naming opportunities here.
-And then have my photo and contact information.
+Please contact Manisha Sharma for information on how you can get involved in this transformative project for the College of Health Sciences.
+Explore opportunities to name a space in the new Health Sciences building and further advance our mission.
+Visit Naming opportunities.